Dual JD/MA in English

 - The JD/MA student will take two extra courses over the course of the second and third years, one English graduate seminar and one English Directed Study (used to write the interdisciplinary law/literature thesis).
 These courses will be taken as overloads during the academic year.
 The student completes the JD/MA program in six semesters.

 - The JD/MA student will complete one or both of the extra courses over the summer by taking one 500-level English course and/or the Directed Study during either of the BU summer terms.
-The JD/MA student completes the program in three academic years and graduates with his or her entering law school class.
+The JD/MA student completes the program in three academic years and graduates with their entering law school class.

 - The JD/MA student combines Options 1 and 2 above by taking one overload course during one academic year and one summer course.
-The student graduates in three years with his or her entering law school class.
+The student graduates in three years with their entering law school class.

 - The JD/MA student completes the two extra courses after finishing the JD requirements, during the summer after law school graduation or during a seventh semester after law school graduation.